-A separate receptacle must be designated for non-contaminated glass.
+• A separate receptacle must be designated for non-contaminated glass.
 Contaminated glass is considered hazardous waste and disposed of accordingly.

-3. Clean spills immediately and thoroughly, as per the guidelines established in Section 7.0 of this document.
+3. Address spills immediately per the guidelines established in Section 7.0 of this document.
 Ensure a chemical spill kit is available.
-Faculty, staff, and students should receive training on the proper procedures of cleaning a spill and a designated employee shall assure that the spill kits are properly stocked.
+Faculty, staff, and students are to be trained on the proper procedures of cleaning a spill and a designated employee shall assure that the spill kits are properly stocked.

 4. Do not block exits, emergency equipment or controls.
-These must remain unobstructed at all times.
+These must always remain unobstructed.
 Do not use hallways or stairwells for storage.